 The pharmacologic effects of zidovudine may be decreased because of enhanced non-hepatic or renal clearance of zidovudine

 Drug/Laboratory Test Interactions

-Depending on the sensitivity/specificity and the test methodology, the individual components of Endocet (Oxycodone and Acetaminophen Tablets, USP) may cross-react with assays used in the preliminary detection of cocaine (primary urinary metabolite, benzoylecgonine) or marijuana (cannabinoids) in human urine.
+Depending on the sensitivity/specificity and the test methodology, the individual components of Endocet may cross-react with assays used in the preliminary detection of cocaine (primary urinary metabolite, benzoylecgonine) or marijuana (cannabinoids) in human urine.
 A more specific alternate chemical method must be used in order to obtain a confirmed analytical result.
 The preferred confirmatory method is gas chromatography/mass spectrometry (GC/MS).
 Moreover, clinical considerations and professional judgment should be applied to any drug-of-abuse test result, particularly when preliminary positive results are used.

 Acetaminophen may interfere with home blood glucose measurement systems; decreases of >20% in mean glucose values may be noted.
 This effect appears to be drug, concentration and system dependent.